OpenWork-NZ/mdwg/docs/_defs/Template.md

   - **{sub-elementName for above class} -** *(class - {name of class})* [{cardinality}] - {brief guidance statement}

 ## Also Consider
 {Links to additional useful information.
-Usually other elements, packages and classes in this good pratice document.
+Usually other elements, packages and classes in this best pratice document.
 May also link to other external resources.}

 **[{element name} -]({path to element})**  {description of importance and utility with any links}